Cantro93/bot-check/README.md

 ## Features

-- simple radio button form easy for human users to use;
+- simple radio button form easy for human clients to fill;
 - storing only IP;
 - no JS on client-side;
 - fields and values randomized;